CANDERÉ CRUISING

 1. THE 10 BEST Seattle Boat Rides & Cruises

-Boat Tours & Water Sports.
+2024.
+BEST SELLER.
 1. Seattle Harbor Cruise.
+650. Day Cruises.
+1 hour.
 See some of Seattle's most famous landmarks from the water during this guided harbor cruise that has been running since ….
-2. Evening Colors Sunset Sail Tour in Seattle.
-Sailing aboard Seattle's premier tall ship is the best way to see our city from the water.
+Free cancellation.

 2. Seattle Boat Tours & Events

 Argosy Cruises offers fun, narrated sightseeing boat tours of Seattle around Elliott Bay and Lake Union.
 Private charters & events available!
 Skip to main content.
-Parking & Directions (888) 623-1445 ...
-Hop on to see and know Seattle like a local with stunning views, neat history, and, of course, a full service bar.
-Harbor Cruise 1 HOUR ...
+Parking & Directions (888) 623-1445; ...
+Sightseeing cruises in and around Seattle.
+Fun and adventure starts with us and we've been doing it for over 75 years.
+Hop on to see and ...

 3. All about Seattle Waterfront Boat Tours